The ODT

 The new 780-foot trestle over the Dungeness River connects to a rare wooden truss bridge.
 The surrounding Railroad Bridge Park has river walks and the Dungeness River Nature Center with an outstanding collection of local birds and wildlife.

-As mentioned before, the incredible McFee tunnel was opened in 2017 and in 2020, the Daley-Rankin tunnel was restored, and the trail completed between the tunnels .
+Along the shores of Lake Crescent, the incredible McFee tunnel was opened in 2017.
+In 2020 the Daley-Rankin tunnel was restored, and the trail between the tunnels was completed.

 Rivers and Bridges